harika-kopparapu/TTAP/README.md

 ## Setup

-On Opening the cypress, Select the project HMI folder then choose the E2E testing type.
+On opening the cypress, Select the project HMI folder then choose the E2E testing type.

 After launching the browser, Select the browser type to run the tests.